jackbittiner/CV/README.md

 #### Queen Elizabeth Grammar School (2004 to 2011)
 - A Levels – Chemistry (A); Biology (B); Politics (B); & General Studies (B)
 - GCSEs - 9 A* to A grades including double English, Maths and Triple Science

+## Hobbies

+- DJing (specifically disco / world music)
+- Wild Swimming
+- Trying to learn any musical instrument (the most recent one is the harmonica)